 In order to recover for your damages and injuries, it will be necessary to prove that the driver was at fault in the accident that caused your injuries.
 If you were a pedestrian injured by a motor vehicle, it is important to understand California’s comparative negligence law, especially if you believe that you were partially at fault in the accident.
 You as a pedestrian may have been partially negligent in doing something illegal or ill advised such jaywalking, disobeying traffic signals, or texting on your phone as you cross the street, however, that does not generally bar you from recovery if the driver was also at fault in the accident.

 California’s comparative fault law provides that a plaintiff may recover for injuries even if he or she is found to be partially at fault and his or her recovery from a defendant will be reduced by the plaintiff’s amount of fault.
 For example, if a speeding driver hit a jaywalking plaintiff as she was crossing the street and she is allocated 10% fault in the case and her damages are $100,000, she may recover $90,000 ($100,000 minus the 10% allocated to her own fault in the accident).

-If you or a loved one was injured or killed in a pedestrian accident, contact The Law Offices of Eugene G. Bruno to schedule a consultation.
+If you or a loved one was injured or killed in a pedestrian accident, contact The Eugene Bruno & Associates to schedule a consultation.
 We will review the facts of your case and the totality of your injuries before developing the best legal strategy to see that you are fully compensated for your injuries.